skx/esp8266/README.md

 * This is __not my project__, but was very interesting to read and cleanup.

+## Temperature & Humidity Measurement

+This [simple project](d1-temp) records the current temperature & humidity value via a DHT22 sensor, and submits to a local CGI script for recording.

 ## Weather Station

 The [d1-weather-station](d1-weather-station) uses an OLED display to show the current date, time, weather-summary & three-day summary via remote HTTP fetches from wunderground.com.